 - Bring extra layers of clothing to keep warm and a headlamp for illumination

 - You should always bring the ten essentials but especially in case of emergency

 - Don’t forget a map, compass or handheld GPS as a backup.

 - If you’re hiking alone make sure to check out our blog post on getting over your fears of solo hiking

 Learn How to Read a Topo Map and Use A Compass

 Here’s the truth: You cannot rely solely on cellphones in the outdoors; especially not if you are lost in the woods.
-Sure, there are tons of helpful apps, like REI’s Hiking Project that you can use to follow the trail while you are hiking.
+Sure, there are tons of helpful hiking apps that you can use to follow the trail while you are hiking.
 However, you always need to have a backup plan in case your phone dies or you have a technical difficulty.

 A map is the most important navigation tool you need to avoid getting lost.
-If you’re a total navigation newbie, check out this REI blog post about how to read a topo map.
+If you’re a total navigation newbie, check out our guide on how to read a topographic map.